azizj1/bjj-analytics/README.md

     ```
     yarn custom-domain
     ```
+    on macOS, or
+    ```
+    yarn custom-domain-win
+    ```
+    for Windows.

     It'll prompt you for
     1. The S3 bucket to store the state file (if you decided to use remote state files),
     2. Your domain name (e.g., azizj1.com, google.com, etc.).
-You **must** have a Route53 zone already created for this domain.
+You **must** have a Route53 zone already created for this domain, and update your domain's nameservers to the zone's nameservers.

 5. Update `./cnames.js` with your custom domain.